sbrauer/Audrey/docs/source/resources.rst

 Lines 61-62 define a ``root_factory()`` function which returns an instance of ``Root`` for a request.
 This function is used by Audrey to configure the Pyramid application to find the traversal root.

-If you haven't read the :ref:`tour` section yet, you may want to now.
+If you haven't read the :ref:`narrative` section yet, you may want to now.
 It demonstrates some of the functionality Audrey provides using the ``Person`` and ``People`` classes defined here as examples.

+You may also want to explore the :doc:`api` documentation to discover further functionality and details.